repsyio/repsy-docs/content/maven/using-public-maven-repository/_index.md

 +++
-title = "Using Public Maven Repository" weight = 3
+title = "Using a Public Maven Repository" weight = 3
 +++